Sima de los Huesos hominins: Limbs

-Like other archaic humans, the trochlea (in the ankle) is tall, broad, and rectangular (as opposed to the wedge-shaped one of modern humans), but the head is narrower than in Neanderthals and modern humans.
-The shape of the trochlea may have improved dorsiflexion and plantarflexion (up and down motion) in the ankle.
-Nonetheless, like in Neanderthals, the smaller malleolar fossa (which connects to the malleolus) on the fibula indicates a narrower range of dorsiflexion than in modern humans, though it does stabilize the ankle better.
-Like in Neanderthals, the heel bone is long, which may have improved shock absorption to compensate for the larger build.
-The Sima de los Huesos hominins were probably bigger than Neanderthals, and similarly the sustentaculum talus (which supports the spring ligament) projects even farther out than in Neanderthals.
-Like in Neanderthals, the phalanges as well as metatarsals 3–5 have a broad base, and the big toe is wider.
-The metatarsals and phalanges, in general, are much broader and more robust than in Neanderthals, which may be related to their bigger size.
+Like other archaic humans, the talus bone is tall, broad, and rectangular (as opposed to the wedge-shaped one of modern humans); the head is narrower than in Neanderthals and modern humans.
+The shape of the bone may have improved up-and-down motion in the ankle.
+Still, like in Neanderthals, the smaller malleolar fossa (which connects to the malleolus) on the fibula indicates a narrower range of dorsiflexion than in modern humans but better stabilizes the ankle.
+The heel bone is long, like Neanderthals, which may have improved shock absorption to compensate for the larger build.
+The Sima de los Huesos hominins were probably bigger than Neanderthals, and the sustentaculum talus (which supports the spring ligament) projects farther out than in Neanderthals.
+As in Neanderthals, the phalanges and third to fifth metatarsals have a broad base and the big toe is wider.
+The metatarsals and phalanges are generally broader and more robust than in Neanderthals, which may be related to their larger size.
 They probably walked and ran with the forefoot striking the ground first.